evereverland/2022/.drafts/2022-04-14-right-to-a-permanent-record.md

 * Cause no harm to others

-## What are some of the rules for permanent records?
+## What are some of the rules for permanent records

 In a dream utopia, here are some of the guidelines: